seizu/PetAlert/README.md

 <img src="./docs/PetAlert.png"/>

-There are of course several applications for which a portable motion detector can be used.
+Sure, there are several use cases for which a portable motion detector can be used.
 But as the project name suggests, we use it for our pet, more precisely for our cat.
 When our cat comes back from stray, she often stands unnoticed in front of the front door for hours, wanting to be let in.
 In the winter, she's usually pretty peeved when we finally let her in.
 A cat door would be a possible solution, but we opted for the PetAlert solution, which of course also works for dogs.

 It works as follows:
 --------------------